 After lunch, we visited the Campo Pequeno museum.
 The museum exhibits artifacts which provide information on the tradition of bullfighting and its history through pictures and numerous items.
 One can also take a tour of the arena when we visited the arena was closed for some event and all we could do was to have a look at the arena from the first floor.

 The arena can accommodate up to 10,000 spectators.
 In the present day, the bull-ring is a multi-event venue where various events, band performances, and live acts hosted apart from the bullfighting.
-Bullfights season last from Easter until late summer.
+Bullfights season lasts from Easter until late summer.

 Alfama – Lisbon Old Districts

-The best way to experience the well-preserved bygone charm and cultural heritage of Lisbon is exploring the old district of Alfama and the Tagus riverfront.
+The best way to experience the well-preserved bygone charm and cultural heritage of Lisbon is by exploring the old district of Alfama and the Tagus riverfront.
 To get the authentic feel of the Lisbon we had booked an apartment in Alfama.
-Alfama is the oldest and the most charming locality to wander around the labyrinth of narrow alleys and typical choc a bloc houses.
+Alfama is the oldest and the most charming locality to wander around the labyrinth of narrow alleys and typical choc-a-bloc houses.
 With an abundance of Fado restaurants, one is sure to fall asleep listening to a background of Fado melancholy music being played until late at night.

 We ended our day at a seafood special restaurant savoring on the delicious menu in Alfama.
 Many tourists and locals alike were lip-syncing with the singer enjoying the music and the Fado experience.
 When visiting Lisbon, spending an evening at a Fado restaurant accompanied by delectable seafood is an essential authentic experience.